Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

 \section{Other applications, examples and related results}

-In this section we discuss a number of applications of the main results of the paper for graphs of hyperbolic groups.
+In this section we discuss a number of applications of Theorem \ref{main thm} for graphs of hyperbolic groups.
 For details on graphs of groups and the Bass--Serre theory one is referred to \cite{serre-trees}.
 Graphs of hyperbolic groups was first considered by Bestvina and Feighn (see \cite{BF}) where trees of spaces were also introduced.
 We first briefly recall some of these.
 Note that all graphs of groups considered here are defined over finite graphs.